soundpress/RulesOfNYC/docs/c01/index.rst

    (1) Cards giving complete instructions for the care and operation of the system shall be permanently fixed near the apparatus in readable condition.
 Where burners or oil-burning heaters designed for use with storage of not more than six (6) gallons' capacity are installed, there shall also be posted a copy of the specifications under which it was approved by the Board of Standards and Appeals in addition to the instruction card herein provided for.

    (2) Except as provided below in the next paragraph every heating system in which the oil is preheated or systems not fully automatic when operating shall be under the direct supervision of a person holding a certificate of fitness issued by the Fire Commissioner and who shall be in the building at all times while the burners are in operation, except, that a person holding a certificate of qualification as a licensed engineer or as a licensed fireman issued after May 1, 1941, under the provisions of § C 26-213.0 of the Administrative Building Code, or a person with such license issued prior to May 1, 1941, carrying an endorsement to reading "Oil Burners" shall not be required to obtain such certificate.
 The holder of a certificate of fitness, licensed engineer or licensed fireman shall be present in the boiler room when there is a manual closing or opening of valves or when a boiler is put into operation including the start of operation after repairs or adjustments are made.
-The provisions of § 16-01(o)(2) shall not apply to heating systems in residential occupancies where the building or the building units are contiguous on a site or plot under common ownership, and when such systems are equipped with approved, fully automatic, self-checking electrical safety controls which will shut down the system or systems within five (5) seconds following oil flame failure.
+The provisions of 2 RCNY § 16-01(o)(2) shall not apply to heating systems in residential occupancies where the building or the building units are contiguous on a site or plot under common ownership, and when such systems are equipped with approved, fully automatic, self-checking electrical safety controls which will shut down the system or systems within five (5) seconds following oil flame failure.
 The collective number of such heating systems, while in operation, shall be under the care and supervision of one person holding a certificate of fitness issued by the Fire Commissioner and who is regularly employed on full time, and resides on the premises, and whose employment has as one of its purposes the operating and maintenance of the oil burner, except that a person holding a certificate of qualification as a licensed engineer or as a licensed fireman issued after May 1, 1941 under the provision of § C26-213.0 of the Administrative Building Code or a person with such license issued prior to May 1, 1941 carrying an endorsement reading "Oil Burner, shall not be required to obtain such certificate.
 The safety controls shall be reset for burner operation only by the person holding the certificate of fitness or license referred to in this section, or by an installer holding a certificate of license issued by the Commissioner of Buildings for the installation of such oil burning equipment."

 (p) Modification.
 When, for any reason, it may be impracticable to comply strictly with the foregoing rules, the administrative official having jurisdiction shall have power to accept substitute methods provided the spirit and substance of these rules shall be complied with.

 (q) Existing installations.
-Oil burner systems heretofore installed and duly approved as complying with all laws and rules then applicable thereto shall be deemed acceptable, provided there have been no subsequent alterations to the apparatus, except as to § 16-01(o)(2).
+Oil burner systems heretofore installed and duly approved as complying with all laws and rules then applicable thereto shall be deemed acceptable, provided there have been no subsequent alterations to the apparatus, except as to 2 RCNY § 16-01(o)(2).